Coronavirus (COVID-19) – latest regulatory advice

 - Delivery of online education to students based in China

 - Department of Education, Skills and Employment information page

-TEQSA acknowledges that due to COVID-19 providers may not be in a position to fully comply with the requirements of Standards 8.19 and 8.20 of the National Code 2018.
+TEQSA acknowledges that due to COVID-19 providers may not be in a position to fully comply with all of the requirements of the National Code 2018.

 Noting the intensive nature of ELICOS delivery and the challenges presented by online delivery of ELICOS, both ASQA and TEQSA are committed to working with ELICOS providers during this time to ensure that students who are directly impacted by travel restriction from attending class in Australia are not disadvantaged.

 ASQA and TEQSA will work flexibly with providers on a case by case basis to ensure any alternative arrangements put in place mitigate disadvantage to students.